 Sometimes the best solution is to use what already exists.
-That’s the idea behind our Ships In Own Container (SIOC) program, where eligible items are delivered in the original manufacturer’s packaging without additional Amazon packaging.
-This allows us to eliminate unnecessary packaging altogether and reduce the weight of deliveries.
+That’s the idea behind our Ships In Product Packaging (SIPP) program, where eligible items are delivered in the original manufacturer’s packaging without additional Amazon packaging.
+This allows us to avoid unnecessary packaging altogether and reduce the weight of deliveries.

-We believe many products can be shipped without added packaging and are expanding our SIOC program by identifying, evaluating, and certifying items already packaged in materials suitable for shipping.
-We also encourage selling partners and vendors to re-engineer packaging to meet SIOC standards.
+We believe many products can be shipped without added packaging and are expanding our SIPP program by identifying, evaluating, and certifying items already packaged in materials suitable for shipping.
+We also encourage selling partners and vendors to re-engineer packaging to meet SIPP standards.

 We’re innovating the materials we use in our packaging so it can be easily recycled by customers through curbside recycling programs.
-We’re phasing out flexible bags that contain both plastic and paper in favor of recyclable alternatives.
+We are phasing out padded bags containing plastics in favor of recyclable alternatives.

 For example, our paper padded mailer is a flexible packaging option that offers the same recyclability benefits as corrugated boxes, while taking up less space in transit and in the recycling bin.
 In 2022, we expanded our use of paper padded mailers across the U.S. and Canada, replacing 99% of harder-to-recycle mixed-material padded bags.

 Approximately 92% of packaging material weight in the U.S. and Canada (excluding produce bags and coolants) is curbside recyclable where programs are available.
 All EU one-way delivery packaging (excluding coolants) is also curbside recyclable.
 We also partner with organizations like The Recycling Partnership and Sustainable Packaging Coalition to improve recycling infrastructure.